ACTION ALERT ON NATIONAL IMMUNIZATION FUNDING

 -

-The U.S. Capitol Switchboard at 202-224-3121 can connect you with your senators and representative.
+The U.S. Capitol Switchboard at 202-224-3121 can connect you with your senators.
 It is best to call the Washington office, not the local district office.
-Go online to www.house.gov and search by state and zip code to find your Member of Congress.
+Go online to www.senate.gov and search by state to find your Members of Congress.
 From there, you can go to the member’s website to find an office number and email form.
 As you fill out these forms, be sure to use the provided talking points in the body of your email.

 -

-When calling your representative’s office, ask to speak with the staff person who handles Health and Human Services appropriations for the office (specifically the Centers for Disease Control and Prevention (CDC)).
+When calling your senators’ office, ask to speak with the staff person who handles Health and Human Services appropriations for the office (specifically the Centers for Disease Control and Prevention (CDC)).

 -